Albany County (Town of Colonie), New York

 A 20 million dollar mall expansion was approved by the local government in November 1987.
 A 1-level (60,000 square foot) J.C.
 Penney was built at the north end.
-This re-located store's dedication took place on November 2, 1988.
+This store's dedication took place on November 2, 1988.
 The original Penney's building was reconfigured with new inline stores.
 A 2-level parking garage and Hoyts Latham Circle Cinema 9 were built.
-The motion picture venue showed its first features on December 22, 1989.
-It would eventually be rebannered as the Regal Latham Circle Mall 10.
+The motion picture venue showed first features on December 22, 1989.
+The movie megaplex would eventually be renamed as the Regal Latham Circle Mall 10.

-The interior of the mall was also updated.
-A Food Court was created in a former Denby's store (which had assumed a vacant W.T.
-Grant space in 1976).
-New tenants were also signed, such as Limited Express, Foot Locker and County Seat.
-By the time the makeover was completed in early 1990, LATHAM CIRCLE MALL encompassed approximately 725,000 leasable square feet.
+As a part of the late '80s renovation, interior spaces were updated.
+A Food Court was created in a vacant Denby's store (previously a W.T Grant).
+New tenants were signed, such as Limited Express, Foot Locker and County Seat.
+When the makeover was completed in early 1990, LATHAM CIRCLE MALL encompassed approximately 725,000 leasable square feet.

 A shipping and receiving area in The Boston Store caught fire in October 1989.
 This same section had burned in April 1978.
 The sales floors were not affected by the blaze, but experienced water and smoke damage.
 The store closed and re-opened briefly, before being shuttered in February 1991.
 Its space was taken by a Burlington Coat Factory, who dedicated their store on March 24, 1993.